JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

    - **Change Topic**: Enter a new topic for the characters to discuss.
    - **TTS: On/Off**: Toggles text-to-speech.
    - **WRAP**: Click this when you want the conversation to begin to wrap up with a natural ending.
+   - **Timer Enforce**: If ON, the script will auto-wrap when the countdown reaches zero.
+If OFF the script will continue indefinitely (So if a conversation heads in an interesting direction and you want it to continue, click this to OFF to ignore the countdown timer)
-   - **TIMER**: This will count down in seconds to an automatic wrap-up of the conversation so it doesn't continue forever (In the new GPU-script it defaults to 3600 seconds, but you can modify this in the .py file)
+   - **TIMER**: This will count down in seconds to an automatic wrap-up of the conversation so it doesn't continue forever (In the v2.2.0 script it defaults to 3600 seconds, but you can modify this in the .py file)
+   - **Chatterbox sliders**: These will adjust how the 2 Chatterbox-voices speaks (How dramatic they sound, and how quick the talk) Adjust them to taste (And if you want you can update the defaults inside the script to your preferred values, as different voices may need different values to sound normal.
+Chatterbox' internal default values are 0.5 for both sliders, which is the setting that will be the safest against mis-spoken words or 'hallucination-talk')
-   - Output appears in the GUI, is spoken aloud, and is saved to `llm_conversation.txt`.
+   - Output appears in the GUI, is spoken aloud, and is saved to `llm_conversation.txt` (In version 2.2.0 the text-file is cleared/emptied when you first run the script so only the latest conversation-transcript is stored.
+So if you want to keep older conversation-transcripts, make sure to copy this file or its contents before running the script).

 **Expected Output**:
 - Console: Lists `Using device for TTS: cpu` and ~110 VITS speaker IDs (e.g., `p225`, `p231`).
 - GUI: Displays dialogue with proper spacing (e.g., “Darling, it’s utterly absurd…”).
-- TTS: Pronounces (Not always, for some reason) contractions correctly (e.g., “it’s” as “it is”), ~10–20 seconds per sentence.
+- Coqui-TTS: Pronounces (Not always, for some reason) contractions correctly (e.g., “it’s” as “it is”), ~10–20 seconds per sentence.
 - Text File: Saves dialogue to `llm_conversation.txt` with correct formatting.
+- In version 2.2.0 the console-output is much more verbose (Prints a lot of debug-info) than earlier versions.
+All that can be ignored (Including some warning-messages that pop-up talking about soon-to-be-deprecated libraries, as all those are outside of my control since they're not part of my script but some of the dependencies), at least at the time of writing (20250816) where the script works fine on Windows11.

 ## Customization
 - **Change Voices**: